Special Educational Needs

 Sunny Bank Primary School SEN Information Report

 The purpose of this information is to ensure parents understand about the implementation of the SEND Code of Practice 2014 at Sunny Bank Primary School.
-Feedback is always appreciated and the Coordinator of Special Needs (SENCO), Mrs. P Dunkin, would be happy to listen to your views about SEN support and help in any way possible.
+Feedback is always appreciated and the Coordinator of Special Needs (SENCO), Mrs Z. Mawdsley, would be happy to listen to your views about SEN support and help in any way possible.
+The assistant SENCO Miss A. Harrop is also available to discuss any SEN concerns.

 At Sunny Bank Primary School we celebrate the fact that every child is different.
 It follows therefore, that their educational needs will also be different.
 This is particularly true for children who have Special Educational Needs.